Even as more people become fully vaccinated against COVID-19, testing is still a crucial measure in curbing the spread

 4. You Have Surgery or a Medical Procedure Scheduled

 This might actually be out of your hands.
 Many facilities are requiring COVID-19 tests before a procedure or surgery, Kullar says.
 Once you have a negative result, then you can go in.
-The Anesthesia Patient Safety Foundation recommends that all patients have a SARS-CoV-2 test before non-emergency surgery.
+The Anesthesia Patient Safety Foundation recommends that all patients get tested before non-emergency surgery.

 Atlantic Health System, where McFarlane works, requires patients to be tested before procedures.

 "We went from testing symptomatic patients who came into institutions or doctors' offices to now broad-based testing of everybody," she explains.
 "And certainly from the hospital perspective we do try to protect patients and employees as well."

 5. You're Unvaccinated and Had Direct Contact With Someone Positive or Symptomatic

 The coronavirus travels with extreme speed and efficiency.
 "If you've been in contact with someone who has actually tested positive, absolutely, absolutely, yes, you should seek out a test," McFarlane says.